 One of the Most Important Lessons

 And this is one of the most important things you can learn about the Christian faith.
-Without this insight the Sermon on the Mount simply cannot be understood.
-For example, what will you make of verse 7 without this insight that the kingdom blessings of God's mercy are both present and future?
-It says, "Blessed are the merciful for they shall obtain mercy."
+Without this insight, the Sermon on the Mount simply cannot be understood.
+For example, what will you make of Matthew 5:7 without this insight that the kingdom blessings of God’s mercy are both present and future?
+It says, “Blessed are the merciful, for they shall receive mercy.”
 Does this mean that God withholds his mercy until the future day of reckoning and waits to see if we will be merciful enough to earn his mercy?
 That is what it looks like it says.

 God is not just waiting like a Judge at the end of the age to see whether or not we will be able to earn his mercy then by showing mercy now.
-God is not merely waiting, he is casting the net of mercy into the sea of the world and dragging people to life and hope and joy and mercy (13:47–50).
-"No one can come to me unless the Father draws him," Jesus said (John 6:44).
-"No one can come to me unless it is granted him by the Father" (John 6:65).
+God is not merely waiting; he is casting the net of mercy into the sea of the world and dragging people to life and hope and joy and mercy (Matthew 13:47–50).
+“No one can come to me unless the Father who sent me draws him,” Jesus said (John 6:44).
+“No one can come to me unless it is granted him by the Father” (John 6:65).

 The Mercy of the Kingdom Already in the World

 The mercy of the kingdom is in the world drawing people to Christ.
-The mercy of the kingdom is in the world opening people's eyes to Christ.
+The mercy of the kingdom is in the world opening people’s eyes to Christ.
 Do you remember what Jesus said to Peter when Peter confessed him to be the Messiah?
-"Blessed are you Simon Bar-Jona!
-For flesh and blood has not revealed this to you, but my Father who is in heaven" (Matthew 16:17).
+“Blessed are you, Simon Bar-Jonah!
+For flesh and blood has not revealed this to you, but my Father who is in heaven” (Matthew 16:17).
 God is not waiting to see if Peter will recognize Jesus as the Messiah.
 He opened his eyes.
-Flesh and blood has not revealed this to you Simon!
+Flesh and blood has not revealed this to you, Simon!
 God has!

 You did not choose him first; he chose you (John 15:16).
 You did not come to him first; he drew you (John 6:44).
-You did not recognize Christ first; God opened your eyes (Matthew 6:17).
+You did not recognize Christ first; God opened your eyes (Matthew 16:17).
 And all this is mercy, mercy, mercy!
-"It is not of him who wills or runs but of God who has MERCY" (Romans 9:16).
+“It depends not on human will or exertion, but on God, who has mercy” (Romans 9:16).

 Seeing the Beatitudes for What They Are

 But that is not all.
-The beatitudes also contain an implicit invitation to become this kind of person.
-The disciples sit at Jesus' feet and hear his words as congratulations.
-"O how fortunate you are, my dear brothers!
-O how fortunate you are to be chosen of God, to have your eyes opened, to be drawn to the Savior, to be poor and mourning and meek and hungry and merciful and pure and peaceable!
+The Beatitudes also contain an implicit invitation to become this kind of person.
+The disciples sit at Jesus’s feet and hear his words as congratulations.
+“Oh, how fortunate you are, my dear brothers!
+Oh, how fortunate you are to be chosen of God, to have your eyes opened, to be drawn to the Savior, to be poor and mourning and meek and hungry and merciful and pure and peaceable!
 Rejoice!
 Rejoice and give thanks, my beloved disciples, that you are this kind of person, for it is not your own doing!
-It is the reign of God in your life."
-So the disciples hear the beatitudes as words of celebration about the work of God in their lives.
+It is the reign of God in your life.”
+So, the disciples hear the Beatitudes as words of celebration about the work of God in their lives.